mattykay/pytunneling/README.md

 # pytunneling

-**NOTE: This module is still in early development and may not be fully stable.
+**NOTE: This module has not been completed but is functional.
 Use at own risk.**

 ## Description